VoxelBoy/EditorFormulasWindow/README.md

 1. Create a copy of the FormulaTemplate.cs file that you can find in the Editor Formulas/Editor/Formulas folder.
 2. Choose a name for your Formula.
 Rename the file and the class with the CamelCase version of your Formula name.
-3. Modify the FormulaAttribute on the already existing Run method to pass it the formula name, tooltip , and author name.
+3. Modify the FormulaAttribute on the already existing Run method to pass it the formula name, tooltip, and author name.
 4. Fork the [Editor Formulas Github repository](https://github.com/VoxelBoy/EditorFormulas) and submit your Formula as a pull request.
 5. Your Formula will be quickly reviewed.
 If it's not directly accepted, you will be contacted to correct any issues found.